gsn1074-html-examples/html-webrtc-video-chat-2-person/README.md

 + Peer.js
 + Jquery

+## Limitations

++ Will not work in Chrome without HTTPS

 ## Development server

 Run `npm start` for a dev server.
 Navigate to `http://localhost:3000/`.
 The app will automatically reload if you change any of the source files.